Last Updated: May 2026 | Author: Munir Ardi

 Veterans have access to dedicated lanes like HUD-VASH and SSVF.
 Do not wait in the general line if you have served.

-SSVF (Supportive Services for Veteran Families): This is a rapid re-housing program.
-They pay for moving costs, security deposits, and temporary rent to keep you housed.
+- SSVF (Supportive Services for Veteran Families): A rapid re-housing program paying for moving costs, deposits, and temporary rent.

-HUD-VASH: This is the “Holy Grail.”
-It combines a Section 8 voucher (rental subsidy) with VA case management.
+- HUD-VASH: Combines a Section 8 voucher with VA case management.

-Deep Dive: If you served (even without combat), you likely qualify.
-Read our Veteran Housing Guide for the hotline numbers.
+- Deep Dive: Read our Veteran Housing Guide for hotline numbers.

 3. Domestic Violence Survivors (DV)